konstantinlob/SAR-DS-2023/documentation.md

 #### Description

-1. New server sends `REPLICATION.JOIN` to known server
+1. New server sends `REPLICATION.CONNECT` to known server
 2. Known server informs new server about all active servers and clients using `REPLICATION.INITIALIZE`
 3. New server introduces itself to all active servers using `REPLICATION.ADD_SERVER`
 4. New server introduces itself to all clients using `CLIENT.ADD_SERVER`